MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 using SVCB does not add network latency to connection setup.

-Moreover, if an A or AAAA response arrives before an SVCB response, the client MAY wait up to CD milliseconds before connecting as if the SVCB query returned NODATA, but MUST NOT transmit any information that could be altered by an SVCB response until the SVCB response arrives.
+Moreover, if an A or AAAA response arrives before an SVCB response, the client MAY wait at least CD milliseconds before connecting as if the SVCB query returned NODATA, but MUST NOT transmit any information that could be altered by an SVCB response until the SVCB response arrives.
 For example, a TLS ClientHello may be altered by the "esnikeys" value